-The increase of the non-taxable part of income (i.e. personal deductions) from HRK 3,800 to HRK 4,800 would be beneficial for a large scope of the working population in Croatia by lowering the total tax burden and increasing net income for persons with high and middle incomes.
+The increase of the non-taxable part of income (i.e. personal deductions) has already been realized in several phases from HRK 2,600 to HRK 4,000.
+However, AmCham considers that further increase to HRK 4,800 would be beneficial for a large scope of the working population in Croatia by lowering the total tax burden and increasing net income for persons with high and middle incomes.

-It would also open up space for employers of persons with net income of up to HRK 3,800 (who would not otherwise feel an effect of the increase of the non-taxable part of the salary as they do not pay personal income tax because of their relatively low salary) to consider increasing salaries of those persons as the net effect for the employee and the gross effect for the employer would be more favorable than in the situation where a 24% income tax would have to be applied to the part of the increased salary if personal deductions remained the same.
+It would also open up space for employers of persons with net income of up to HRK 4,000 (who would not otherwise feel an effect of the increase of the non-taxable part of the salary as they do not pay personal income tax because of their relatively low salary) to consider increasing salaries of those persons as the net effect for the employee and the gross effect for the employer would be more favorable than in the situation where a 24% income tax would have to be applied to the part of the increased salary if personal deductions remained the same.